MSc Animation & VFX

-The Masters is a one-year programme, taught over three semesters.
+The Masters is taught over three semesters.
 Core modules and optional modules provide a balanced curriculum.
-Masters students are required to attain 180 credits which comprise seven modules, as follows.
+Masters students need to attain 180 credits which comprise seven modules, as follows:

 One week at the beginning of the first semester is dedicated to induction and diagnostic testing to establish where support is required, especially for international students.

-DJCAD operates a Reading Week during week 6 of the first semester.
-Reading Week is designated as five days where there are no timetabled taught classes.
+Duncan of Jordanstone College of Art & Design operates a reading week during week 6 of the first semester.
+Reading week is designated as five days where there are no timetabled taught classes.
 However, all students are expected to carry out either assigned work or self-directed work during this period.
-All University facilities are open during Reading Week with students expected to attend the University as usual.
+All University facilities are open during reading week with students expected to attend the University as usual.

 You can choose to leave with a postgraduate diploma with 120 credits, or a postgraduate certificate with 60 credits.

 "I was searching for a course which would help me create original work as well as developing skills required by the industry.
 From teaching me industry standard compositing tools such as Nuke, to providing support in the developing, filming and post-producing of my short films, the Animation & VFX course gave me all the support I needed. "